When a patient is first diagnosed with lymphoma, their life changes abruptly.

 Far beyond the initial laboratory tests and deciding what treatment strategy to adopt.

-- coping with side effects from treatments,
+- coping with side effects from treatments

-- possible remission and relapse,
+- possible remission and relapse

-- understanding the concepts of disease response,
+- understanding about disease response

-- and funding the treatment plan.
+- funding the treatment plan.

 Lymphoma treatment may be long and complicated.